YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 By default, GDE uses a GLOBAL_BUFFER_COUNT that is appropriate for initial development use on each platform, but probably too small for production applications.

 .. note::
-   If global buffers are "paged out," improvements in system performance resulting from more global buffers will be more than offset by the dramatic slowdown that results from globals buffers that are "paged out."
+   If global buffers are "paged out," improvements in system performance resulting from more global buffers will be more than offset by the dramatic slowdown that results from global buffers that are "paged out."
 Out of the requested allocation, YottaDB always reserves 32 global buffers for BG access method for read-only use to ensure that non-dirty global buffers are always available.

 **-L[OCK_SPACE]=integer**